CaptainJack42/dotfiles/nvim-cheatsheet.md

 - is : show partial matches for search phrase
 - hls : highlight all matching phrases

+### Views / Sessions

+- :mkvie[w] [nr] : create a vim script that restores the current window view, if `nr` is given the view for a file is stored.
+- :lo[adview] [nr] : load the saved view, if number is ommited load the saved view for the entire window, otherwise load the view `nr` for the file.
+- :mks[ession][!] [file] : save the current session to a file.

 ## Plugin specifics

+### Bufferline

+- <Shift> + h / l : cycle through buffers
+- :BufferLinePickClose : Close specific tab (choose with the keys that are displayed in the top bar)

 ### Neotree